-Patient advocacy is woven throughout excellence in nursing practice and pediatric hematology oncology nurses are skilled and passionate advocates for the health and wellbeing of their patients and families.
-Advocacy however should not be limited to the bedside.
-Pediatric hematology oncology nurses can use the same skills to influence public policy, laws, and budgets that impact our profession and the children and adolescents we care for.
-By using our expertise, relationships, personal experiences, social media, messaging and the APHON Health Policy and Advocacy committee, pediatric hematology oncology nurses can educate government officials and the public to help bring about critical changes necessary for the optimal care and treatment of our patients and families.
+Patient advocacy is woven throughout excellence in nursing practice and pediatric hematology/oncology nurses are skilled and passionate advocates for the health and well-being of their patients and families.
+Advocacy, however, should not be limited to the bedside.
+Pediatric hematology/oncology nurses can use the same skills to influence the public policy, laws, and budgets that impact our profession and the children and adolescents we treat.
+By using our expertise, relationships, personal experiences, social media, messaging, and the APHON Health Policy and Advocacy committee, pediatric hematology/oncology nurses can educate government officials and the public to help bring about critical changes necessary for the optimal care and treatment of our patients and families.

 - Opening Keynote: Secrets Everyone in Health Care Needs to Know (101)

 - General Session: International Pediatric Hematology/Oncology Nursing Initiatives: Challenges and Opportunities (102)